finos/symphony-bdk-python/README.md

 ## Roadmap

-Our next milestone is the [2.0](https://github.com/finos/symphony-bdk-python/milestone/2) one.
+Our next milestone is the [2.0.x](https://github.com/finos/symphony-bdk-python/milestone/1) one.
-It will only consist in delivering an official 2.0.0 version on Pypi under the new package name `symphony-bdk-python`.
+It will only consist in delivering the next improvements of the BDK.

 ## Contributing